camunda/camunda-docs/docs/components/best-practices/development/handling-data-in-processes.md

 As you can see, the `tweet` variable is accessed in a type safe way.

-This reusable *Process Data Accessor* class could for example be a simple object.
+This reusable **Process Data Accessor** class could, for example, be a simple object.
 The Java client API can automatically deserialize the process variables as JSON into this object, while all process variables that are not found in that class are ignored.

 ```java
 public class TwitterDemoProcessVariables {